 Definition 4.4.
 A signature scheme is a triple (Gen, Sign, Vrfy) of probabilistic polynomial-time algorithms.
-Gen takes as input the security parameter $1^{\eta}$ and produces a key pair (vk, sk), where vk is the signature verification key and sk is the secret signing key.
-Sign takes as input sk and a message m and produces a signature s of m.
-Vrfy takes as input vk, a message m and a signature s and outputs whether or not s is a valid signature of m.
+Gen takes as input the security parameter 1^{η} and produces a key pair (vk, sk) where vk is the signature verification key and sk is the secret signing key.
+Sign takes as input sk and a message sk and produces a signature sk of sk.
+Vrfy takes as input sk a message sk and a signature sk and outputs whether or not sk is a valid signature of sk.